nittifra/ua-ssl-neuro/README.md

 This repository contains the implementation of our method **"Uncertainty-Aware Semi-Supervised Learning for Neurosurgical Navigation"**, which has been submitted for possible publication to *Applied Soft Computing*.
-The full README and documentation will be made available once the editorial process progresses.

 For any inquiries in the meantime, feel free to reach out at francesco.nitti@polito.it